jump-dev/JuMP.jl/docs/src/index.md

 }
 ```

-A preprint of this paper is also [freely available](http://arxiv.org/abs/1312.1431).
+A preprint of this paper is [freely available](http://arxiv.org/abs/1312.1431).